A tennis match is going on playground

 Wimbledon remains unchanged on grass although the grass type has changed to give a more durable surface.

 The court surface dictates the style of play that is going to be most successful.
-The slower the surface the more work the player has to do to win a point and the more consistency is needed.
+The slower the surface requires the player to exert more effort to win a point and demands a higher level of consistency.

 Unforced errors are not for clay court players – the best all-time clay courter has to be Rafael Nadal with Bjorn Borg coming a close second.
 Chris Evert also showed great consistency on clay.

-Nadal and Borg had very robust physiques which were not easily injured and could cope with the relentless rallying on clay.
-En Tout Cas is a British company formed in 1909 and responsible for the building of the famous red shale court that bears their name.
+Nadal and Borg possessed robust physiques that were resistant to injuries and capable of enduring the relentless rallying on clay.
+En Tout Cas, a British company established in 1909, constructed the renowned red shale court that bears their name.

 This court has a slow playing surface – the ball upon hitting the shale slows considerably and tends to sit up rather than shoot forward as it would on an acrylic surface.